Casodex<sup>®</sup> for Prostate Cancer Treatment

-Additionally, using bicalutamide with LHRH (or GnRH) agonist may affect blood glucose levels.
-Individuals taking bicalutamide should have their blood glucose continuously monitored.
+Additionally, using bicalutamide with LHRH (or GnRH) agonists may affect blood glucose levels.
+Individuals taking bicalutamide should have their blood glucose regularly monitored.
 Also, treatment with bicalutamide may lead to breast pain and swelling in men.

 Before starting bicalutamide talk to your provider if you: